buildingblocks/grunt-combine-media-queries/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-Breaking change task name changed to `combinemediaqueries` Initial release.
+Breaking change task name changed to `cmq`
+Initial release.
 Currently only works for CSS written mobile-first and will only order by 'min-width'.